ministryofjustice/security-guidance/docs/acceptable-use.md

 Some IT resources might be usable [away from your usual workplace](https://intranet.justice.gov.uk/documents/2017/12/remote-working-and-mobile-computing-security-guide-november-2017.pdf), such as a laptop.
 Even outside the office, you must continue to ensure acceptable use of the IT resources.

-You should also [ask](https://intranet.justice.gov.uk/guidance/security/it-computer-security/accessing-moj-it-systems-from-overseas/) before taking MoJ IT equipment outside the UK.
+You should also [ask](accessing-moj-it-systems-from-overseas.md) before taking MoJ IT equipment outside the UK.

 ## Avoid using removable media

 Removable media like memory sticks are portable and easy-to-use.
-Unfortunately, this makes them a security risk, so [avoid using them](https://intranet.justice.gov.uk/guidance/security/it-computer-security/removable-media/).
-If however they are essential to your work, please follow the [Use of Removable Media policy](https://intranet.justice.gov.uk/guidance/security/it-computer-security/removable-media/).
+Unfortunately, this makes them a security risk, so [avoid using them](removable-media.md).
+If however they are essential to your work, follow the [Use of Removable Media](removable-media.md) guidance.

 ## Personalisation of equipment

 A popular trend is to adorn laptops with stickers.
 This is acceptable as long as the material does not cause problems such as upset, offence, or embarrassment.
 The same applies if you customise the desktop environment of your equipment, for example by changing the desktop image.

+## Contact details

+For any further questions relating to security, contact: [security@justice.gov.uk](mailto:security@justice.gov.uk), or for security advice, contact the Cyber Assistance Team [CyberConsultancy@digital.justice.gov.uk](mailto:CyberConsultancy@digital.justice.gov.uk).

 ## Feedback